 Click Here to Download a PDF Version of this Quote for Free!
 Wouldn't it be great if all IEP meetings started this way?
 We think so, too!
-Click the button above to download a free
+Click the button above to download

 Click Here to Get a PDF Version of the Formula Carrie's Goal-Writing Tutorial Welcome to my Goal-Writing Tutorial!
-I am Carrie Clark and my website is all about providing resources and activities for speech therapists and
+I am Carrie Clark and my website is all about providing resources and activities for

-Imagine that you show up to an IEP (Individualized Education Plan) meeting, whether you are a parent or a professional, and you see a goal like this: "Bonnie will learn the letters of the alphabet."
+Imagine that you show up to an IEP (Individualized Education Plan) meeting, whether you are a parent or a professional, and you see a goal like this: "Bonnie will learn the letters of the

 In episode 26 of the Speech and Language Kids Podcast, Carrie Clark interviews speech-language pathologist Lara Wakefield, PhD, CCC-SLP about the parent rights in the IEP process.
-Lara discusses what rights you have as a
+Lara discusses what rights you have as

 In this episode of the Speech and Language Kids Podcast, I answer the question of "What is an IEP Plan?" by giving you an overview of what to expect from the IEP process